The Demand Peripherals peripherals and interface cards make it

 the circuit design and all of the MCU code.

-A typical workflow when using Demand Peripherals is to build
+A typical workflow when using Peripheral Control is to build

 will be API complete and ready for use by the high level